orexcoder/starknet_smart/README.md

 # starknet_smartcontract
-Developing a smartcontract on Starknet
+Developing a smart contract on Starknet